Rob Geus: Career

 Geus opened his own pancake restaurant on 4 September 2010, but sold it after two years.
 In October 2017, he opened a new restaurant in Barendrecht.

 After 18 years, Geus' contract with SBS6 was not renewed, after which he started working for RTV Rijnmond, a Dutch regional broadcasting company.
-In 2019, Geus was one of the contestants in the 20th season of the Dutch reality show Expeditie Robinson (RTL 4), he ended in 16th place.
+In 2019, Geus was one of the contestants in the 20th season of the Dutch reality show Expeditie Robinson (RTL 4), he finished in 16th place.
 In the same year, he participated in The Roast of Ali B on Comedy Central.
-Geus returned in the 21th season of Expeditie Robinson in 2021 as one of eight former contenders.
-This time, he ended in 12th place.
-He also ended in 19th place in the TV show De Alleskunner VIPS.
+Geus returned in the 21st season of Expeditie Robinson in 2021 as one of eight former contenders.
+This time, he finished in 12th place.
+He also participated in the TV show De Alleskunner VIPS and finished in 19th place.

 Personal life

 Geus lives in Barendrecht with his wife Suzanne, and has a daughter and a son.
 Besides his TV work, Geus released XG2, which is his own brand of cleaning products.
 He also plays football in a "star team" for Foundation KiKa (a Dutch charity foundation for the research of childhood cancer) and the Make-A-Wish Foundation.